 No Limits funding provided for the renovation of ISBVI’s 1930’s 400 seat auditorium, which now houses all new audio, lighting, video technology, and accessibility features for every No Limits performance or event.
 IBCF launched its first concert on July 26, 2019 (the anniversary of the Americans with Disabilities Act being signed into law), reminding attendees that while many physical barriers have been removed social barriers still exist.
 These updates allow the auditorium to be open to the public as a venue for more professional events such as concerts, plays, musicals, movie viewings, presentations and so on.
 The updates focused on access for all, so individuals of all abilities are provided a safe and comfortable environment with the necessary equipment and technology, such as audio description devices and captioning, for a comprehensive artistic experience.

 The auditorium will continue its reach and serve as a learning laboratory for ISBVI students to engage in creative experiences throughout the school year as the No Limits arts partners extend their reach and impact on numerous students of all ages through dance workshops, choir practice, script writing, and acting.

 As we look forward to the next year and a half of this grant, we’re excited about seeing more growth in our student leaders as well as our Arts Partners throughout the Indianapolis community.
 The Indiana Blind Children's Foundation hosts an annual No Limits Celebration and Kick-Off event on the anniversary weekend of the Americans with Disabilities Act being signed into law.
 Each year, an artist takes the stage that mirrors the strengths and abilities of the children we serve.

-Join us this year on Saturday, July 24th 2021 for the first virtual No Limits Celebration featuring Jerron "Blind Boy" Paxton.
-More information on how to buy your tickets will be posted shortly.
+Join us this year on Friday, August 6, 2021, for the first virtual No Limits Celebration featuring Jerron "Blind Boy" Paxton.